Autozam Scrum

 A passenger car version called the Scrum Wagon was added for 2000, while the commercial truck and van were updated.

-The Mazda Scrum uses a 660-cc, DOHC, three-cylinder engine, and is available with either four-wheel drive(4WD) or two-wheel drive (2WD).
+The Mazda Scrum uses a 660-cc, three-cylinder engine in a variety of specifications including turbocharged, and is available with either four-wheel drive(4WD) or two-wheel drive (2WD).
 The 4WD version can also be switched between 4WD and 2WD and has high- and low-gear ranges.

 The name "scrum" comes from a maneuver from the game of rugby, signifying toughness.